 Easy Vegetable Ramen Noodles with a spicy miso broth.
 Loaded with veggies, plant-based protein, and an optional soft-cooked egg, this vegetarian ramen noodle bowl is ready in just 10 minutes and is the perfect quick lunch or dinner.

-But I am not Roi Choi, and this is Hey Nutrition Lady, so you know I'm stepping up the vegetable game hardcore, right?
-Even so, those gorgeous veggie-packed ramen noodles are delicious, crave-able comfort food at it's best.
+Ever a nutritionist, you know I'm stepping up the vegetable game hardcore, right?
+Much like our veggie-packed vegan poké bowls or cozy miso veggie soup in a jar, these gorgeous veggie-packed ramen noodles are delicious, craveable comfort food at its best.

 Whether you choose a packet of instant ramen and fancy it up (totally fine) or cook up some authentic soba noodles as I have done today, this dish won't take you much more than 10 minutes to get on the table.
 Make it for one, or make it for many, just make it your way.